The Comprehensive Guide to Platform Engineering

 Jordan Dinsdale

-Jordan Dinsdale is Senior Director of Platform Engineering at TransUnion, with over 20 years of experience leading technology transformation across fintech and payments.
-Having held senior roles spanning Platform Engineering, Operations, Delivery, and Enterprise Automation at TSYS — part of Global Payments, a Fortune 500 company — he has lived every challenge this book addresses.
-From building the business case to designing production-grade platforms at scale, this guide is the distillation of what actually works.
+Jordan Dinsdale is a Senior Director of Platform Engineering at a global technology and data company, with over 20 years of experience leading large-scale technology transformation across fintech and payments.
+He has held senior leadership roles spanning Platform Engineering, Operations, Delivery, and Enterprise Automation within Fortune 500 organisations, working at enterprise scale in highly regulated environments.
+From building business cases to designing production-grade platforms, his work has focused on delivering resilient, scalable systems that operate in the real world.
+This guide is a distillation of practical experience gained from delivering platform engineering initiatives across complex enterprise landscapes.